 Our students can prepare themselves for a successful career in areas such as biostatistics, bioinformatics/genomics, data science, statistical computing and mathematical statistics, in academia or in the public or private sector.
 Check out our alumni, who can be found in a number of different professional roles.
+See the Statistics Graduate Student Association's website if you would like to read more about life as a graduate student in the department.

 At the MSc level, we offer a degree in Statistics and, in collaboration with the School of Population and Public Health, a degree in Statistics with a Biostatistics option.
 Students can choose to do a thesis, a final project or an 8-month full-time co-op placement (internship) outside the Department.
 The programs have an expected completion time of less than 2 years.
 Upon completion, students will be well-equipped to take on positions as statisticians in government or industry or to continue in a PhD program in statistics.